saecki/zig-grep/paper/paper.typ

 In debug mode the `GeneralPurposeAllocator` keeps track of allocations and detects memory leaks and double frees @zigdoc_std_gpa.

 == Comptime
 Zig provides a powerful compile time evaluation mechanism to avoid using macros or code generation.
 Contrary to C++ or Rust where functions have to be declared `constexpr` @cppref_constexpr or `const` @rustref_const in order to be called at compile time, in Zig everything that can be evaluated at `comptime` just is.
-A function called from a `comptime` context will either yield an error explaining what part of it isn't able to be evaluated at `comptime` or evaluate the value during compilation.
+A function called from a `comptime` context will either yield an error explaining what part of it is not able to be evaluated at `comptime` or evaluate the value during compilation.
 A `comptime` context can be a constant defined at the global scope, or a `comptime` block. @zigdoc_comptime

 This can be used to do expensive calculations, generate lookup tables, or uphold constraints using assertions, all at compile time:
 #sourcecode[```zig